Bad Company: Brian Howe era (1986–1994)

 Ralphs, who was taking care of personal and family matters, sat out for most of the Holy Water tour, although he did perform on the album.
-Beginning in June 1990, Ralphs was replaced on the road and in the videos by ex-Crawler guitarist Geoff Whitehorn.
-Ralphs returned later on during the tour (in April 1991) and Whitehorn went on to join Procol Harum in December 1991 with whom he still plays to this day.
+Beginning in June 1990, Ralphs was replaced on the road and in the videos by ex-Crawler guitarist Geoff Whitehorn and producer Thomas guested on rhythm guitar and keyboards.
+Ralphs returned later on during the tour (in April 1991) and Whitehorn went on to join Procol Harum in December 1991, with whom he played up till their 2022 dissolution after Gary Brooker's death.
 Also joining at this time was ex-ASAP guitarist Dave "Bucket" Colwell as the second guitarist.
 Their subsequent tour, supported by Damn Yankees, was one of the top five grossing tours of 1991.

-The final studio album of the Howe era, 1992's Here Comes Trouble, featured the Top 40 hit "How About That" (#38) and "This Could Be the One" (#87).
+The final studio album of the Howe era, 1992's Here Comes Trouble, featured the Top 40 hit "How About That" (No. 38) and "This Could Be the One" (No. 87).
 The album went gold.
 Before touring in support of Here Comes Trouble, the band added ex-Foreigner, Roxy Music and Small Faces bassist Rick Wills and Colwell, a protégé of Ralphs, was now a full-time member.
 The band toured with several acts, including Lynyrd Skynyrd, and recorded a live album, What You Hear Is What You Get: The Best of Bad Company on the Here Comes Trouble tour.
 The album, released in November 1993, featured live versions of hits from both the Rodgers and Howe eras of the band.

 Howe left the band in 1994.
 Regarding his departure from the band, Howe stated: "Leaving Bad Company was not a difficult decision.
 It had got to the point where nobody was contributing anything to songwriting and quite frankly, the band was getting very very sloppy live.
 I quite simply, along with Terry Thomas, got tired of doing all the work and then getting nothing but resentment for it from Mick and Simon."
-Howe died of a heart attack on 6 May 2020.